 If your CSV file includes Transfers, those will be imported as two separate Income and Expense transactions.

-2 – We use the Files app for attachments, so I will use the Files app in this tutorial.
-Upload the CSV file you want to import to the Files app which is linked to your iCloud Drive folder.
-Find and select the CSV file you want to import.
+- We use the Files app for attachments, so we will use the Files app in this tutorial.
+Upload the CSV file you want to import to the Files app that is linked to your iCloud Drive folder.
+Find and select the CSV file you want to import andd select it.

-3 – Now will have to select the respective fields as you can see in the example screenshot.
+- Now will have to select the respective fields as you can see in the example screenshot.
 Now depending on the language, the CSV format, etc. some of the selectable fields may have different names or may not be there.
-Make sure to select all the available fields accordingly.
-You can download the sample above and copy-paste all your data and format it correctly.
+Make sure to map all the required fields accordingly.

-Note: If the CSV file you are trying to import doesn’t have just a (Transaction) Type column, which can be used to identify income and expense transactions, don’t worry as there’s a simple fix.
-There’s good chance that the Amount column might have both types of transactions where the expenses have a – before.
-If that is the case, you don’t have to select anything in the Type column and the app should import the file just fine.
+Note: If the CSV file you are trying to import doesn't have just a (Transaction) Type column, which can be used to identify income and expense transactions, don't worry as there's a simple fix.
+There's a good chance that the Amount column might have both types of transactions where the expenses have a - (minus symbol) before.
+If that is the case, please select the "Calculate based on the amount field (+/-)" option when mapping the Type field.